teamILLO/Stockin/design_and_planning.md

 - If the user clicks on My Interests button, brief report on the selected stocks is displayed.
    - To-rise stocks are displayed on the top row, and to-fall stocks are displayed on the bottom row.
    - If the user clicks on one of the clickable components, he/she is navigated to corresponding Detail Page.
-- If the user enters some text on the search input, related results appear on the bottom.
-- If the user clicks on one of the results, he/she is navigated to Detail Page of the corresponding stock.
 - Footer is displayed on the bottom.

 #### 3. Report Page